riemann1859/MapReduce-project-on-Udacity-forum-log-data/README.md

     These are usually chosen from students who already have shown that they are active and helpful forum participants.
 Our students come from all around the world, so we need to know both at what times of day the activity is the highest, and to know which of the students are active at that time.
+2.)
+Is there a correlation between the length of a post and the length of answers?